apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ![ad26](https://github.com/MirtoBusico/assets-for-blogs/blob/main/ad26.png)

-## Accessing the protected apisix-dashboard route
+### Accessing the Protected APISIX Dashboard Route
 > Work on any machine

 Go to the URL